• Thu, April 16, 2026

 https://canalsolar.com.br/triplicar-renovaveis-requer-crescimento-anual

-According to global report CAIT (Climate Watch) da WRI (World Resources Institute), Brazil is the sixth largest climate polluter with 3% of the global total, behind only China, the United States, India, Russia and Indonesia.
+According to the global report CAIT (Climate Watch) da WRI (World Resources Institute), Brazil is the sixth largest climate polluter with 3% of the global total, behind only China, the United States, India, Russia and Indonesia.

 As land use changes, which include deforestation of Brazilian biomes, led the ranking as the main responsible for greenhouse gas emissions, with 1,12 billion gross tons of CO2e, that is, 48% of the national total.